brsbyrk/bayrak.dev/README.md

 # bayrak.dev Blog

 Welcome to the source code for my personal blog, [bayrak.dev](https://bayrak.dev).
-Built with [Astro](https://astro.build) and using [Theme](https://github.com/nicdun/astro-tech-blog), this site is where I share insights, projects, and tutorials on tech topics and my personal journey.
+Built with [Astro](https://astro.build) and using this [theme](https://github.com/nicdun/astro-tech-blog), this site is where I share insights, projects, and tutorials on tech topics and my personal journey.

 ## Features